Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Improved: Better position handling for vehicle spawning (findEmptyPosition)
 - Added: Encore update destroyers to carrier
 - Added: Base sabotage.
 Enemy will drop in assault soldiers with satchels and attack your base.
 Disabled by default, can be enabled by server lobby params (d_with_base_sabotage)
+- Changed: Score gets subtracted if a player dies and a SQL database is available (you have to change server lobby param d_sub_kill_points)
+- Changed: If a SQL database is available score gets subtracted when a player calls CAS, calls an air taxi, calls in artillery, creates a vehicle (at MHQ for example), calls an air drop, calls a UAV at MHQ, makes a parajump from base, opens fake UAV at MHQ, builds a FARP

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!